paularcsarruda/paularcsarruda/README.md

   - 🌎 I have fluency in English, and know a bit of Italian and German.

-  - 🍄 I love traveling, reading a good book, watching movies and playing games (stardew valley 🫣)!
+  - 🍄 I love traveling, reading a good book, watching movies and playing games 🫣!
 </p>

 ## 🔨 Skills: Tools and Frameworks